 In her youth, the police commissioner, born in 1979, was active as an athlete, but also as a referee.
 In 2007/08 she was on the one hand a referee in the former regional leagues South and North as third highest class and on the other hand she was also am assistant referee in the 2nd men’s national league.
 Even though she was granted a successful future, she ended her refereeing career in 2008 for personal reasons.
 She stated that nothing negative had happened, but that restrictions on her privacy had become too great.

-She is now Senior Manager of Refereeing at FIFA and was a FIFA referee from 1999 to 2013 and previously a referee in the MLS from 1998 to 1999.
+She is now Senior Manager of Refereeing at FIFA and was a FIFA referee from 1999 to 2013 and previously a referee in the MLS in 1999.
 With Sandra Hunt she was the first female referee in the MLS.
 Born in 1960, the US-American completed her refereeing training at the age of 14.

 She completed her refereeing training during her college years and has been competing in the USL Championship since October 2018.